How has our situation changed as we go into these contract negotiations?

 How will this bargaining process go?

-Now that CTU’s members have weighed in on our demands and our House of Delegates has ratified the specific language we will bring to the bargaining table (available to all members in our MemberLink Portal), negotiations can begin in earnest.
-Although the negotiation calendar can’t be predicted down to the day, we anticipate the following general timeline.
+The CTU’s members weighed in on our demands, our House of Delegates ratified the specific language to bring to the bargaining table (available to all members in our MemberLink Portal), and formal negotiations have begun.
+Although the negotiation calendar can’t be predicted down to the day, this is the general timeline.

 What should we expect from the new mayor?

-But whoever the mayor is—even if it is Toni Preckwinkle—we are prepared to do what it takes to win improvements for our schools.
+We are also prepared to do what it takes to win improvements for our schools.
 That includes the possibility of a strike this fall.